Investment Readiness and Operational Resilience Evidence | Continuity Strength

 Your LOI just landed.
-We produce diligence-ready evidence before the data room opens.
+We answer the diligence questions before the scramble starts.

 The financial Quality of Earnings is ready.
-The operational one is not.
-Buyers and investors have spent the last decade asking for operational evidence alongside the financials.
+The equivalent proof of operational resilience is not.
+Buyers and investors have spent the last decade asking to see that a business can take a hit and keep running, not just that the numbers look good.
 Most sellers and portfolio companies still produce it the same way they did in the nineties.
 Spreadsheets, tribal knowledge, and a post-LOI scramble to assemble what should have been ready.

 Diligence asks land.
 The answer takes weeks to assemble.
 Buy-side teams ask about supply chain continuity, vendor concentration, incident response, cyber posture.
 The seller answers in Google Docs and PDFs that look hand-drawn.
 Each unanswered question is another reason to discount valuation or extend the timeline.

-Continuity Strength produces structured operational evidence per company and keeps it current through the diligence window.
-Business continuity, vendor oversight, incident response, cyber posture, and a resilience score anchored in vertical benchmarking, not a composite metric.
+Continuity Strength produces the proof a buyer looks for: that the business keeps running when something goes wrong, and recovers when it does.
+Business continuity, vendor oversight, incident response, and cyber posture, with the gaps laid out as raw findings a buyer can interrogate rather than reduced to a single number.
 The output is organized for buyer-side review and ready to drop into the data room.

 Companies preparing for a transaction across both sides of the table.

-Continuity Strength is used by companies preparing for sale, capital raise, sponsor exit, or strategic acquisition.
-The buyer of Continuity Strength is the CEO, CFO, or COO at the company.
+Continuity Strength is used by established companies preparing for sale, strategic acquisition, or sponsor exit, generally those above roughly twenty million dollars in enterprise value.
+The buyer is the CEO, CFO, or COO at the company.
 Sell-side advisors and fractional CFOs frequently recommend the engagement.
 The output sits in the data room.

-Founder-led and professionally-managed mid-market companies six to twelve months from a planned exit, where the data room needs to support valuation rather than invite markdowns.
+Established mid-market companies approaching a sale, often owner-led and heading toward retirement or transition, where the data room needs to support valuation rather than invite markdowns.

 PE Portfolio Companies Being Readied

-Sponsor-backed portfolio companies preparing for next-round capital, secondary sale, or strategic exit, where the operating partner needs consistent operational evidence across the portfolio's readiness work.
+Sponsor-backed portfolio companies being prepared for exit, where the operating partner needs consistent proof across the portfolio that each company can keep running through disruption.

-Companies raising growth equity or strategic capital where investor diligence expects operational evidence at the level of financial QoE, and a verbal walkthrough is no longer sufficient.
+The smaller share of cases: companies raising growth or strategic capital where investor diligence expects to see the business can take a hit and keep running, at the level of a financial QoE, and a verbal walkthrough no longer suffices.

-You have a transaction event ahead and the operational evidence buyers will ask for either does not exist in structured form, or exists but will not survive diligence in its current state.
+You have a transaction event ahead and the proof buyers will ask for, that the business keeps running when something goes wrong, either does not exist in structured form, or exists but will not survive diligence in its current state.

 The diligence list they will send?
 Already answered.